-All articles5 min read
+All articles3 min read

 Critical Thinking Exercises You Can Do Today

-Portrait of Lily Nguyen
+Portrait of Jack Willis

 You don't need a philosophy degree to get better at critical thinking.
 You need practice.
 Here are five exercises you can do in the next half hour.
 Each one targets a different habit: seeing the other side, testing your own reasons, and spotting weak links in an argument.